xiangyuT/raylight/README.md

   Previously, this was necessary because Comfy could not remove FSDP models from VRAM, which caused memory leaks.
 - No need to install FlashAttn.
 - SageAttn is now supported.
-- Full FSDP support for Qwen, Flux, and Hunyuan Video.
+- Full FSDP support for Wan, Qwen, Flux, and Hunyuan Video.
 - Qwen USP can't do any square dimension, only 1280x1280 that's working, so pick any dim that's is not square
 - Full LoRA support.
 - FSDP CPU offload, analogous to block swap/DisTorch.